Why you

 When the muscles that support your body

-position of your body ensure that those muscles relax very soon after you sit
+of your body, you need to ensure that those muscles relax soon after you sit

 still.
 If tired or tense muscles don't